JochemTolsma/SNA-4-Social-Scientists/docs/055-Network-Visualisation.md

 In this chapter we will take on three case studies:

 1. **Zachary's karate club**: We will first look for the story within the data.
-1. **Smallworld**: The visualization of Smallworld should tell the story that a typical smallworld network has a relatively low density, high level of clustering and low average path length.
 2. **Twittersphere**: The visualization of the three-layer twitter network in the Dutch House of Parliament should tell the story that twitter networks are segregated along party affiliations.
 3. **Co-author**: